The M.A. in English with an emphasis in Literature offers the following:

 - training for students seeking to teach at colleges and universities

 - an attractive, content-based degree program for public school English teachers

 - a theoretical and historical foundation for students seeking to enter a PhD program in Literature

 The M.A. degree in English with an emphasis in literature consists of 36 semester hours.

 Required Courses (18 hours):

-Graduate Option (6000-level courses and/or courses from other departments): 0-9 hours within English Department; 0-6 hours outside English Department
+Graduate Option (6000-level courses and/or graduate courses from other departments, as noted below*): 0-9 hours within English Department; 0-6 hours outside English Department

 Thesis Hours (for students who select the thesis option in the program): 3-6 hours

 **If a student opts for a Comprehensive Exam as the Culminating Experience, the student should take an additional ENGL/LING elective course at the 6000 to 8000 level to reach the required 15 elective credit hours.
 Thesis students are required to take only 12 elective credit hours.

 Special Requirements for Students Entering the Program Without an Undergraduate Degree in English: